Yadavindra Singh

-Early life and family
+Early life

-Born at Patiala City in Patiala State, within the British Raj (now in Punjab, India) in 1914 into a Sikh Jat family of the Sidhu clan, Maharaja Yadavindra attended Aitchison College in Lahore.
-He served in the Patiala State Police, became its Inspector General and served in Malaya, Italy and Burma during the Second World War.
+Born in Patiala City, Patiala State, within the British Raj (now in Punjab, India) in 1914 into a Jat Sikh family of the Sidhu clan, Yadavindra Singh attended Aitchison College in Lahore.
+He served in the Patiala State Police, became its Inspector General and served in Malaya, Italy and Burma during World War II.
 In 1935, he married his first wife, Hem Prabha Devi of Saraikela State (1913–2014).

-He succeeded his father, Maharaja Bhupinder Singh, as the Maharaja of Patiala on 23 March 1938 and subsequently married his second wife, Mehtab Kaur (1922–2017), in 1938.
-Although the stated reason for his second marriage was that it was due to his first wife being issueless, it was believed that the actual reason was the influences of Akali leaders who wanted the future Maharaja of Patiala to marry a woman from a Jat Sikh family in order to beget genuine Sikh heirs.
+Singh succeeded his father, Bhupinder Singh, as the Maharaja of Patiala on 23 March 1938 and subsequently married his second wife, Mehtab Kaur (1922–2017), in 1938.
+Although the stated reason for his second marriage was his first wife being issueless, it was speculated that the actual reason was the influences of Akali leaders who wanted the future Maharaja of Patiala to marry a woman from a Sikh family in order to beget genuine Sikh heirs.

-Political career

-Yadavindra served as president of the Indian Olympic Association from 1938 to 1960.
-He was instrumental in organizing the Asian Games.
-He was a noted horticulturist by passion and later served as chairman of Indian Horticulture Development Council.
-He was also the president of BCCI.
+Reign

-Following his accession to the throne of Patiala, Yadavindra pursued a political and diplomatic career, serving as chancellor of the Chamber of Princes from 1943 to 1944.
+Following his accession to the throne of Patiala, Singh pursued a political and diplomatic career, serving as chancellor of the Chamber of Princes from 1943 to 1944.
 In 1947, when India gained independence, he was the pro-chancellor of the Chamber of Princes.
 At a special session he said "After centuries time has come when India has gained independence from foreign rule and it's the time when we all (princely states) should unite for our motherland" and persuaded many other rulers to join India.

+Singh also served as president of the Indian Olympic Association from 1938 to 1960.
+He led the founding and organization of the first Asian Games in Delhi in 1951.
+He was a noted horticulturist by passion and later served as chairman of Indian Horticulture Development Council.
+Patiala House, which was then the residence of the Maharaja of Patiala in New Delhi and later became a district courts complex, was completed by Singh.
+Singh was also a member of Freemasonry.